PDF Version of this Document

 Seminars and Journal Club

 Students are required to attend the Interdepartmental Neuroscience Seminar Series.
 Seminars take place 1-2 times each month and have featured internationally recognized scientists in diverse fields.
-After the seminar, graduate students meet for lunch with the speakers, allowing for informal interactions.
+After the seminar, graduate students meet for lunch with the speakers, allowing for networking and informal interactions.
 Students are also expected to participate in a Journal Club from any of the participating departments during each term they are enrolled in the program.

 Students may electively enroll in a wide variety of courses offered by other departments, such as: